GuildOfWeavers/AirAssembly/bin/README.md

 Full specifications for AirAssembly can be found [here](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs).

 ## Usage
-This library is not intended for standalone use, but is rather meant to be included as a component into STARK provers (e.g. [genSTARK](https://github.com/GuildOfWeavers/genSTARK)).
+This library is not intended for standalone use, but is rather meant to be a component used in STARK provers (e.g. [genSTARK](https://github.com/GuildOfWeavers/genSTARK)).
 Nevertheless, you can install it separately like so:

 ```bash
 $ npm install @guildofweavers/air-assembly --save